Helene forms, Florence to create large waves for U.S., Caribbean monitors TD 9

 See the 2018 Atlantic Season Names

+As the East Coast of the U.S preps for a likely M. Hurricane landfall later this week, the Lesser Antilles also watching #Isaac .
+It'll likely be a hurricane as it crosses the Central Lesser Antilles.
+Special attention as this system approaches an already battered Caribbean. pic.twitter.com/s0qmuiUu41— Irene Sans (@IreneSans) September 8, 2018

-This tropical depression will continue traveling straight westward and conditions will be favorable for strengthening during the next three to four days.
-As most models are keeping this system trapped in the easterly flow, heading toward the Caribbean and the Lesser Antilles, if you have plans to travel to the Caribbean within the next five to seven days, you should be monitoring this system closely.
+As most models are keeping this system trapped in the easterly flow, heading toward the Caribbean and the Lesser Antilles. if you have plans to travel to the Caribbean within the next week , you should be monitoring this system closely.

-Slowwww moving #TD9 reaching the Lesser Antilles by Wed/Thurs.
-Caribbean **MUST** monitor.
-Good time to check emergency preps. https://t.co/jgaRPsC3Vb— Irene Sans (@IreneSans) September 8, 2018

-La LENTA Depresión Tropical 9 llegaría al Arco de las Antillas menores mié/jue.
-Caribe *debe* revisar los planes de emergencia. pic.twitter.com/gJBBg3Rkey

 Hurricane, tropical storm and tropical depression: What’s the difference?